Financial Clarity as Ethical Practice

 At our April 2026 Therapist Salon, we explored a topic many clinicians quietly struggle with: money.

 In graduate training, many therapists learn how to care for clients, but not necessarily how to build financially sustainable practices.
-Conversations about profit can feel uncomfortable, especially in helping professions.
-Yet financial stress often impacts therapists more than we realize—shaping boundaries, burnout, and even clinical decision-making.
+Conversations about profit can feel particularly uncomfortable, especially in helping professions.
+Many are drawn to be helpers and healers, not business megahouses.
+Yet financial stress often impacts therapists more than we like to talk about.
+This shapes our boundaries (or lack of), burnout, and even clinical decision-making.

 Our discussion focused on the idea that financial clarity is not separate from ethical practice, but part of it.